czbiohub-sf/yogo/docs/cli.md

 I will not go through every option for each command here, but I'll point out major themes.

+First, what can you do with the cli?

 ```console
 $ yogo --help
 usage: yogo [-h] {train,export,infer} ...